3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 training needed.
 Also since Git is free, it will not carry a cost to our sponsors or our team members.
 We are hosting our Git repository on GitHub.
-Hosting on GitHub is also free for public repositories, which we are able to use since we are not covered by an nondisclosure agreement.
+Hosting on GitHub is also free for public repositories, which we are able to use since we are not subject to an nondisclosure agreement.
+In addition to repository hosting, GitHub also offers some valuable tools to assist in developer coordination.
+We are making use of the issue tracking system within GitHub in order to coordinate the status of various features and bug fixes.

 ## Documentation